Summer tour highlights in Copenhagen

 In Copenhagen it is all about "the hygge" - slow dinners, picnics in the parks, cozy cafés and strolling around the urban city.
 In essence, hygge means creating a warm atmosphere and enjoying the good things in life with good people.
 We have gathered Copenhagen's hotspots for a perfect hygge summer day.

 In case you wish to go a bit deeper into Copenhagen life, book a tour with one of our local guides, who will show you the Danish culture and city's hotspots through the eyes of a local person.
-Enquire about this optional activity in conjunction with our Copenhagen tour package.
+Enquire about this optional activity in conjunction with Copenhagen tour packages

 Michelin Star Gem just outside of the city